Top 10 Highest Paying Jobs in Canada in 2026

 The NOC code for Vice President in Canada is 0011 (general managers).

-VPs oversee operations, strategy across departments in organizations.
-Broad executive oversight with industry-specific focus.
-C-level pay ties to P&L accountability.
+Vice Presidents in Canada oversee operations and strategy across departments in organizations.
+This role involves broad executive oversight with industry-specific focus.
+C-level pay is tied to P&L accountability.

 Category Details